grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-configurations.md

 ---
-id: advanced-configuration
+id: extend-configurations
-title: Advanced Configuration
+title: Extend configurations
-sidebar_position: 1
+sidebar_position: 4
 ---

 The `.config/` directory holds the preferred configuration for the different tools used to develop, test, and build a Grafana plugin.
 Although you can make changes, we recommend against doing so.
 Instead, follow the guidance in this topic to customize your tooling configs.